-Acceptance of the certificate you earn in Barbering/cosmetologist is also at the complete discretion of the institution to which you may seek to transfer.
+Acceptance of the certificate you earn in Barbering, Cosmetology and/or Esthetics is also at the complete discretion of the institution to which you may seek to transfer.

 If the certificate that you earn at this institution is not accepted at the institution to which you seek to transfer, you may be required to repeat some or all of your coursework at that institution.